Long's pottery inspired by people and place

 Long’s creations include vases, tiles, bottles, lidded jars, bowls, animals and orbs, ranging in price from $35 to $2,500.

-Long’s work is currently featured at the Strecker-Nelson Gallery in Manhattan, KS, the Charlie Cummings Gallery in Gainsville, FL and the Vernon Filley Art Museum in Pratt.
-Her work is available on her website http://carollongpottery.com.
+Long’s work is featured at the Strecker-Nelson Gallery in Manhattan, the Charlie Cummings Gallery in Gainsville, Fla., and the Vernon Filley Art Museum in Pratt.
+Her work is available on her website.